BDunnCode/cloud-project-three/README.md

 ssh -i path/to/ssh-key ec2-user@db-instance-private-ip-address
 ```

-If everyone went as expected you should now be connected to the database instance and ready to set up mySQL.
+If everything went as expected you should now be connected to the database instance and ready to set up mySQL.

 # 🎥 Demo